janetlndavis/github-workflow-activity/activity.md

 - Maintainer, accept one of the pull requests.
 Try to accept the other.
 You won't be able to because changes in the pull request conflict with the other that you already accepted.
-- Help the contributor with the unresolved pull request to pull changes from GitHub to the local master and rebase their development branch.
+- Help the contributor with the unresolved pull request to switch to their local master branch, pull changes from GitHub, switch to their development branch, and rebase it relative to the master branch.
   Then push the development branch to GitHub.
 - Maintainer, note that the conflicted pull request is automatically updated and should be acceptable.
 Accept the pull request.
 - Have contributors clean up.